Democracy Movement (UK)

-The Democracy Movement (DM) is a crossparty Eurosceptic pressure group in the UK with over 320,000 registered supporters and 160 local branches.
+The Democracy Movement in the UK is a crossparty Eurosceptic pressure group with over 320,000 registered supporters and 160 local branches.

 History

 The Democracy Movement was founded in 1998 through a merger of the Referendum Movement, a cross-party successor group to Sir James Goldsmith's Referendum Party, and the Euro Information Campaign set up by Yorkshire businessman Paul Sykes.

 Sir James's widow, Lady Annabel Goldsmith became its president and Sykes became its chairman until he stepped down in 2000 on re-joining the Conservative Party.
 Lady Annabel's son, the businessman Robin Birley, took over as the organisation's chairman, serving until 2004.